-The LTP assumes that the remaining Waitara leaseholders will freehold over the first seven years of the LTP, with the average unimproved land value of \$115,000 in year one (increasing by \$5,000 per annum).
+The LTP assumes that Waitara leaseholders will continue to freehold with around 100 leaseholders remaining by 30 June 2031.
+The LTP also assumes that the average unimproved land value will be \$184,800 in year one and increasing by five per cent per annum.
 The rents and sales proceeds become the following annual allocations into the three funding pools: